erikkamph/preview-xresources/README.md

 ![Example run of the program](example.png)

 ## Extra
-The file called "ThemePreviewer" is a man page which you can do either:
+The file called "ThemePreviewer" is a man page which you can do one of following commands to view:
 - [x] ``` man ./ThemePreviewer```
 - [x] ``` man --local-file ThemePreviewer ```